JinayJain/gpt-anywhere/README.md

 - [ ] System tray icon
 - [ ] Settings window
 - [ ] Additional configuration parameters on your search (little downward caret on search bar)
+- [ ] Stream response to response window
+- [ ] Send notification when response is finished